sanger-pathogens/Artemis/DNAPlotter/README.md

 For instructions please see the [Artemis manual](ftp://ftp.sanger.ac.uk/pub/resources/software/artemis/artemis.pdf)

 ## Contact
 For issues encountered with installing the software please contact your local system administrator.
-For all other issues, please report them to our [Github issues page](https://github.com/sanger-pathogens/Artemis/issues) or email artemis-help@sanger.ac.uk.
+For all other issues, please report them to our [Github issues page](https://github.com/sanger-pathogens/Artemis/issues) or email <artemis-help@sanger.ac.uk>.

 ## Publications
 __DNAPlotter: circular and linear interactive genome visualization.__